bblanchon/ArduinoJsonTroubleshooter/src/pages/compiletime/index.md

     label: '`StaticJsonBuffer` is a class from ArduinoJson 5'
     summary: Error says "`StaticJsonBuffer` is a class from ArduinoJson 5"
     next: class-from-arduinojson5

+  - id: staticjsondocument-not-declared
+    label: '`StaticJsonDocument` was not declared in this scope'
+    summary: Error says "`StaticJsonDocument` was not declared in this scope"
+    next: jsondocument-not-declared

   - id: range-based-for-requires-begin
     label: this range-based `for` statement requires a suitable "begin" function and none was found